alexeichhorn/typegpt/README.md

-# TypeGPT - Make GPT safe for production
+# TypeGPT - Making GPT Safe for Production

-It's inheritly hard to make LLMs output in a consistent structure.
-TypeGPT makes this as easy as defining a class in Python.
+It is inherently difficult to produce outputs from LLMs in a consistent structure.
+TypeGPT simplifies this process to be as easy as defining a class in Python.

 Powering our own projects, such as [BoostSEO](https://boostseo.ai)